avuko/kathe/README.md

 smembers info:sha256:<sha256 hash>
 ```

-As identical files can have many names, this will possibly return a number of (unique) results.
+As identical input can have many names, this will possibly return a number of (unique) results.
 Format of the response:

 ```bash
 smembers info:sha256:19be1aedc36a6f7d1fcbd9c689757d3d09b7dad7136b4f419a45e6187f54f772